 - Check the special storage directions for instructions.

 - During ignition, never have any portion of your body directly over a firework.

 - Do not use homemade fireworks to experiment.

 Firework Eye Safety Conclusion

 After all, the 4th of July is supposed to be a fun time to enjoy our Independence.
 I hope this article helps keep your eyes safe during the celebration.
+After safely seeing the fireworks read this post about night driving to get home safe.
 Please, leave a comment below if you found this article helpful.